TranVuHung99/draw_canvas/PRD.md

     - [ ] Verify that the "Save" button saves the current canvas content to the device's gallery and that the image is not corrupted or blank.
 *   **Automated Testing:**
     - [x] Write a widget test to verify that the canvas is rendered correctly.
-    - [x] Write a widget test to verify that tapping the erase button toggles the erase mode.
+    - [x] Write a widget test to verify that the speed dial manages drawing modes and closes on outside tap.
     - [x] Write a widget test to verify that the slider in the drawer is present and can be changed.
     - [x] Write a widget test to verify that the stroke width text in the app bar is updated when the slider is changed.
     - [x] Write a widget test to verify that the pan update listener draws and erases points correctly.